HazardDede/pnp/docs/plugins/index.md

 (dictionary: name -> [list of face files]).

 The `payload` passed to the `push` method is expected to be a valid byte array that represents an image in memory.

+Hint: This one is _not_ pre-installed when using the docker image.
+Would be grateful if anyone can integrate it

 __Arguments__